yohasebe/monadic-chat/docs/develop_apps.md

 !> If the Ruby script is not valid and an error occurs, Monadic Chat will not start, and an error message will be displayed.
 Details of the specific error are recorded in a log file saved in the shared folder (`~/monadic/data/error.log`).

-## Settings
+### Settings

 There are required and optional settings.
 If the required settings are not specified, an error message will be displayed on the browser screen when the application starts.
 Here are the required settings:

 `app_name` (string, required)
 Specify the name of the application (required).

 `icon` (string, required)
 Specify the icon for the application (emoji or HTML).

 `description` (string, required)
 Describe the application.

 `initial_prompt` (string, required)
 Specify the text of the system prompt.

 There are many optional settings.
-See [Setting Items](ja/setting-items.md) for details.
+See [Setting Items](/setting-items.md) for details.

-### Using Functions and Tools in the App
+## Calling Functions in the App

 You can define functions and tools that the AI agent can use in the app.
-There are three ways to define functions and tools: 1) Define Ruby methods in the recipe file; 2) Execute commands or shell scripts; and 3) Execute program code in language other than Ruby.
+There are three ways to define functions and tools: 1) Define Ruby methods in the recipe file; 2) Execute commands or shell scripts; and 3) Execute program code in languages other than Ruby.

 ### Define Ruby Methods